LAmena-dev/TOP-Etch-a-Sketch/README.md

-# Etch-a-Sketch
+# Etch A Sketch
-A JavaScript project emulating an Etch-a-Sketch using functions, loops, and the Math module.
+A [JavaScript project emulating an Etch-a-Sketch](https://www.theodinproject.com/lessons/foundations-etch-a-sketch) using functions, loops, and the Math module.

 ## Technology used
 * HTML